Subhojyoti22/subhojyoti.github.io/index.md

 2. *Aggregation of Experts*, Subhojyoti Mukherjee, Odalric-Ambrym Maillard (INRIA, Sequel Lab, Lille, France)
 * ### Abstract ###
 <p>  We study a variant of multi-armed bandits where arms are non-stationary but predictable.
 The basic idea is to combine change-point detection algorithm with aggregation of expert strategies in order to define efficient pulling strategies in context of bandits with change of distributions.
-We focus on the guarantees of prediction error for each arm derived from theory, and on the problem of learning adaptively a representation of signal from a practical point of view. <p>
+We focus on the guarantees of prediction error for each arm derived from theory, and on the problem of learning adaptively a representation of signal from a practical point of view. </p>

 # Research Internship
 1. Research internship under Dr. Odalric-Ambrym Maillard in the INRIA, Sequel Lab, Lille, France from 1st September, 2017 to 28th November, 2017 for a period of 3 months.